arrow-left

 Replace [italic_text] (including the square bracket) with specific info:

-: use the name of the database that you want to backup
+• [database-name]: use the name of the database that you want to backup

-Step 5: go to OE on web browser and login with mysql root
+Step 5: go to OE on web browser and login with mysql root account.

-user password will be changed to the old password.If you don't know the old mysql root
+If the mysql root user in the old database has password different than the current mysql root user, after step 3 above, the root user password will be changed to the old password.If you don't know the old mysql root password, follow this tutorial to .

-.
+Step 6: go to Settings and then click on Recreate users.
 That should reactivate all users and their passwords.

 Again, if you have migrate from MariaDB < 10.4 to MariaDB 10.4+, it might not work and we have to change the command in step 3 above.
 The reason is because the mysql.user table is deprecated in MariaDB 10.4.
-You can read more about it here.
+You can read more about it .

 While the general steps are similar, the exact paths to the executable command are different for Mac OS and Windows using XAMPP, please follow the corresponding guides below: